25 Known Limitations

 • Stacked bars don’t split positive and negative values; all-positive data works, but mixed-sign data stacks incorrectly.

 • pj/lay-tile (and the underlying :bin2d stat) requires numeric x and y columns.
 Passing a categorical axis throws a clear “Stat :bin2d requires a numeric column” error at plan time.
 The recommended workaround is to render a numeric-indexed grid (1-N integers in place of the categorical column) and pair :breaks with :labels on the axis – see Customization and Troubleshooting for a worked example.
-For a true categorical axis (binning over labels rather than numeric intervals), pj/lay-value-bar with {:color :value} gives a categorical “heatmap” look.
+For a true categorical axis (binning over labels rather than numeric intervals), pj/lay-bar with a y column and {:color :value} gives a categorical “heatmap” look.

 • Stack order in pj/lay-area and pj/lay-bar (with :position :stack) follows the sort order of the :color column.
 There is no :stack-order / :color-order option yet, so forcing a specific bottom-to-top order requires prefixing category labels with sort-stable ordinal characters ("01: ...", "02: ..."), which leaks into the legend.